 Original Issue Premium.
-For federal income tax purposes, premium is the excess of the issue price of a Series 2020B Bond over its stated redemption price at maturity.
-The issue price of a Series 2020B Bond is generally the first price at which a substantial amount of the Series 2020B Bonds of that maturity have been sold to the public.
-Under Section 171 of the Code, premium on tax-exempt bonds amortizes over the term of the Series 2020B Bond using constant yield principles, based on the purchaser's yield to maturity.
-As premium is amortized, the owner's basis in the Series 2020B Bond and the amount of tax-exempt interest received will be reduced by the amount of amortizable premium properly allocable to the owner, which will result in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes on sale or disposition of the Series 2020B Bond prior to its maturity.
+For federal income tax purposes, premium is the excess of the issue price of a Series 2021A Bond over its stated redemption price at maturity.
+The stated redemption price at maturity of a Series 2021A Bond is the sum of all payments on the Series 2021A Bond other than "qualified stated interest" (i.e., interest unconditionally payable at least annually at a single fixed rate).
+The issue price of a Series 2021A Bond is generally the first price at which a substantial amount of the Series 2021A Bonds of that maturity have been sold to the public.
+Under Section 171 of the Code, premium on tax-exempt bonds amortizes over the term of the Series 2021A Bond using constant yield principles, based on the purchaser's yield to maturity.
+As premium is amortized, the owner's basis in the Series 2021A Bond and the amount of tax-exempt interest received will be reduced by the amount of amortizable premium properly allocable to the owner, which will result in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes on sale or disposition of the Series 2021A Bond prior to its maturity.
 Even though the owner's basis is reduced, no federal income tax deduction is allowed.
 Prospective investors should consult their own tax advisors concerning the calculation and accrual of bond premium.

-Sale, Exchange or Retirement of Bonds.
-Upon the sale, exchange or retirement (including redemption) of a Series 2020B Bond, an owner of the Series 2020B Bond generally will recognize gain or loss in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale, exchange or retirement of the Series 2020B Bond (other than in respect of accrued and unpaid interest) and such owner's adjusted tax basis in the Series 2020B Bond.
-To the extent a Series 2020B Bond is held as a capital asset, such gain or loss will be capital gain or loss and will be long-term capital gain or loss if the Series 2020B Bond has been held for more than 12 months at the time of sale, exchange or retirement.
+Sale, Exchange, Legal Defeasance or Retirement of Bonds.
+Upon the sale, exchange, legal defeasance, or retirement (including redemption) of a Series 2021A Bond, an owner of the Series 2021A Bond generally will recognize gain or loss in an amount equal to the difference between the amount of cash and the fair market value of any property actually or constructively received on the sale, exchange, legal defeasance, or retirement of the Series 2021A Bond (other than in respect of accrued and unpaid interest) and such owner's adjusted tax basis in the Series 2021A Bond.
+To the extent a Series 2021A Bond is held as a capital asset, such gain or loss will be capital gain or loss if the Series 2021A Bond has been held for more than 12 months at the time of sale, exchange or retirement.
+Further, if the Finance Authority establishes a legal defeasance of any Series 2021A Bond, that 2021A Bond may be deemed to be retired and "reissued" for U.S. federal income tax purposes as a result of the defeasance.
+In that event, in general, an owner will recognize taxable gain or loss equal to the difference between (i) the amount realized from the deemed sale, exchange or retirement (less any accrued qualified stated interest) and (ii) the owner's adjusted tax basis in the 2021A Bond.

 Reporting Requirements.
-In general, information reporting requirements will apply to certain payments of principal, interest and premium paid on the Series 2020B Bonds, and to the proceeds paid on the sale of the

-Series 2020B Bonds, other than certain exempt recipients (such as corporations and foreign entities).
+In general, information reporting requirements will apply to certain payments of principal, interest and premium paid on the Series 2021A Bonds, and to the proceeds paid on the sale of the Series 2021A Bonds, other than certain exempt recipients (such as corporations and foreign entities).
 A backup withholding tax will apply to such payments if the owner fails to provide a taxpayer identification number or certification of foreign or other exempt status or fails to report in full dividend and interest income.
 The amount of any backup withholding from a payment to an owner will be allowed as a credit against the owner's federal income tax liability.